 The muffins baked for 45 – 50 minutes and as the bread started to bake, the aroma that filled my home was heavenly.

-I also topped mine with additional chopped pecans.
+Next, I topped the bread with additional chopped pecans.

 Did I mention that this bread smelled so delicious while it was baking???
 It made our whole house smell like fall.
 Mmm, Mmm!
-Don’t wait until fall to make this delicious Old Fashioned Praline Apple Bread.
-It’s fantastic any time of the year!
+Therefore, don’t wait until fall to make this delicious Old Fashioned Praline Apple Bread.
+Because this bread is so yummy, it’s fantastic any time of the year!

 Happy apple season!